katt-dc/heiseUX-project/README.md

    npm run dev

 ### Usage
 After starting the development server, you can access the prototypes in your web browser at http://localhost:5173.
-The homepage will provide links to both the Shorts and Reading Bar prototypes.
+The homepage will provide links to both the Shorts and Progress Bar prototypes.